MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How parameters are estimated</b> </summary>data-driven</details>

-<details><summary> <b>Details on parameters estimation</b> </summary>1) MCMC to sample the prior distribution of the coefficients of the parameters B-spline decomposition from the likelihood function, using HMC algorithm; 2) coefficients of the parameters priors decomposition $\sim$ guaussian and uniform distributions</details>
+<details><summary> <b>Details on parameters estimation</b> </summary>1) MCMC to sample the prior distribution of the coefficients of the parameters B-spline decomposition from the likelihood function, using HMC algorithm; 2) for sensitivity analysis: coefficients of the parameters priors decomposition $\sim$ gaussian and uniform distributions</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) time-varying parameter for count-series modeled by Poisson regression; 2) interesting, good predictions and future work promising; 3) sensitivity analysis</details>